nitingupta95/githVizor/README.md

 > A SaaS‑style application built by Nitin Gupta to provide scalable, multi-tenant management with modern web technologies.

 ## 🧩 Project Overview
-GitHub SaaS is a full-stack, production-ready SaaS boilerplate designed to handle user authentication, subscription management, and real-time collaboration.
+GitVizor is a full-stack, production-ready SaaS boilerplate designed to handle user authentication, subscription management, and real-time collaboration.
 It provides a flexible foundation for building SaaS applications with robust backend APIs and a responsive frontend.

 ## 🚀 Tech Stack